1. What is Ogilvy's greatest asset or edge in helping clients?

 3. What makes you proud about saying that you work for Ogilvy?

-My colleagues and I take great pride in reflecting on the lives we have touched and helped -- on issues ranging from HIV/AIDS, to cancer, asthma, cardiovascular health, epilepsy and other neurological disorders, to traffic safety, emergency preparedness and pandemic readiness, to environmental stewardship and conservation.
+My colleagues and I take great pride in reflecting on the lives we have touched and helped -- on issues ranging from cancer, cardiovascular health, demensia and other neurological disorders, to traffic safety, emergency preparedness and pandemic readiness, to environmental stewardship and conservation.